pgxn/meta/spec.md

 #### License String ####

 A *License String* is a [String](#string) with a restricted set of values.
-Valid values are defined by the [SPDX License List v3.24.0].
+Valid values are defined by the [SPDX License].

 #### License Expression ####